Frequently Asked Questions

 Comfortably!
 You'll be outdoors for a while so dress appropriately and note that weather in Boston is not easy to predict.
 Temperatures can swing over ten degrees during a tour and the weather on one side of the city doesn't always indicate what's happening on the other side, especially near the harbor where each intersection has its own weather system.
 Err on the side of bringing the coat, extra layer or umbrella if you're wondering if it will be needed.

-You!
-If this is a regularly scheduled tour you should bring enough money for the ticket (or your membership card to receive membership discounts).
-Wear appropriate clothing.
+If you have purchased tickets in advance, please bring your printed PDF ticket, or be prepared to show the ticket on your smart phone or tablet.
+If you did not purchase your tickets in advance, please come prepared to pay in cash.
+Wear appropriate clothing, including comfortable walking shoes.
 Some water is recommended if it is very warm or a hot beverage is always nice on a chilly day.
-And don't forget the camera to capture your experience. [back]
+And don't forget the camera to capture your experience.

 You might also try a different walking tour.
 The North End and Beacon Hill are excellent follow-ups to the Freedom Trail tour.
 Architectural aficionados will love Victorian Back Bay and literary buffs will be fascinated with Boston's Literary Landmarks.

 We love this question!
-Each spring Boston By Foot offers a training course given on six consecutive Saturdays starting in mid-April.
-We now have more than 200 enthusiastic volunteer guides who commit to a minimum of six tours during the regular season.
+Each spring Boston By Foot offers a training course given on six consecutive Saturdays.
+We now have more than 200 enthusiastic volunteer guides who commit to a minimum of eight tours during the regular season.
 Contact us if you are interested in volunteering some of your time and learning about Boston's history and architecture.
-You'll never look at the city the same way again! [back]
+You'll never look at the city the same way again!